Trevor Harris: Ottawa Redblacks

 Within the first few hours of free-agency starting on February 9, 2016, the Ottawa Redblacks announced that Harris had signed with the team to a two-year contract.
 He began the season as the backup to Henry Burris who turned 41 years old when the season began.
 Harris made his Redblacks debut partway through the opening game of the season after Burris injured his finger while receiving the ball from a shotgun snap.
 Harris completed 17 of 19 passing attempts for 292 yards, with three touchdowns and zero interceptions leading the Redblacks to a dramatic overtime victory over the defending Grey Cup champion Edmonton Eskimos.
 Following the game, it was announced that Burris would be placed on the 1-game injured list, making Harris the starting quarterback for Week 2.
 Only a couple days later it was announced that Burris had been transferred to the six-game injured list.
 Harris was named as a player of the week three times in the month of July, and chosen as the second best player in the month behind teammate wide-receiver Chris Williams.
 Harris was injured during a July 22 (Week 5) game against the Saskatchewan Roughriders and replaced by back-up Brock Jensen for the rest of the game.
-The following week (Week 6), Henry Burris returned from his injury as starting quarterback, and Harris was considered week-to-week with knee and ankle injuries.
-Following their Week 9 loss to the Alouettes, Ottawa Head Coach Rick Campbell announced that Harris would return to the starting lineup for Week 10 against the BC Lions.
+The following week (Week 6), Burris returned from his injury as starting quarterback, and Harris was considered week-to-week with knee and ankle injuries.
+Following their Week 9 loss to the Alouettes, Ottawa head coach Rick Campbell announced that Harris would return to the starting lineup for Week 10 against the BC Lions.
 In his absence the club had lost three of their four games.
 Harris started in the next six games for the Redblacks but was ultimately unable to meet expectations, only winning two games and losing four.
-He was subsequently benched again in favour of Henry Burris.
+He was subsequently benched again in favour of Burris.
 Under Burris' leadership the Redblacks went on to win the 104th Grey Cup.
 Within a week of winning the Grey Cup Redblacks General Manager Marcel Desjardins stated that based on how the contracts are structured (for Burris and Harris) the team planned for Harris to be their starting quarterback for the 2017 season.
 Burris retired on January 24, 2017.